Analog quantum control of magnonic cat states on-a-chip by a superconducting qubit

 similar to the radiation pressure in optomechanical systems~\cite{aspelmeyer2014cavity} or the optical photon-magnon coupling~\cite{viola2016coupled}.

-In Fig.~\ref{fig:couplings}(a) and (b) we plot both coupling strengths as a function of the applied flux bias and SQUID asymmetry $a_{J}$, including the small higher-order corrections derived in the SI~\cite{SI_transmonmagnon}.
-We assume typical transmon parameters $E_{J}^{\text{max}}/h=50$~GHz, $E_{C}/h=200$~MHz and for the YIG $d=R_{\mathrm{YIG}}=3~\mathrm{\mu m}$ which leads to $N_S=2.4\cross10^{12}$ for typical densities~\cite{tabuchi2015coherent}. $J$ has a maximum at $\phi_{b}=\pi/2$, vanishes for a fully symmetric SQUID ($a_{J}=0$) and approaches a constant when highly asymmetric.
-While here we assumed the capacitances of both junctions to be the same, in the SI we also treat the more general case including a finite capacitance asymmetry, where it is shown that $J=0$ when one junction vanishes, as expected~\cite{SI_transmonmagnon}.
-On the other hand, the maximal $g_{\mathrm{rp}}$ and the optimal flux bias point depend on the asymmetry. $g_{\mathrm{rp}}$ changes sign at $\phi_{b}=\pi/2$ and vanishes for large SQUID asymmetries $a_{J}\rightarrow1$.
-While $\phi_b$ can be tuned by external magnetic fields, the sample design and fabrication fix \(a_J\)~\cite{kounalakis2019nonlinear}.
+In Fig.~\ref{fig:couplings} we plot both coupling strengths as a function of the applied flux $\Phi_{b}$ and SQUID asymmetry $a_{J}$, including higher-order corrections~\cite{SI_transmonmagnon}.
+We assume typical transmon parameters $E_{J}^{\text{max}}/h=50$~GHz, $E_{C}/h=200$~MHz and YIG radius $R_{\mathrm{YIG}}=3~\mathrm{\mu m}$ leading to $N_S=2.4\cross10^{12}$ for typical densities~\cite{tabuchi2015coherent}. $J$ has a maximum at $\phi_{b}=\pi/2$, vanishes for a fully symmetric SQUID ($a_{J}=0$) and approaches a constant when highly asymmetric.
+While here we assumed that the junction capacitances are the same, in the SI we treat the more general case including a finite capacitance asymmetry and find that $J=0$ when one junction vanishes ($a_{J}=1$), as expected~\cite{SI_transmonmagnon}.
+On the other hand, $g_{\mathrm{rp}}$ changes sign at $\phi_{b}=\pi/2$ and vanishes for $a_{J}\rightarrow1$.
+Both its maximal value and the optimal bias point depend on $a_{J}$, which is fixed by sample design and fabrication~\cite{kounalakis2019nonlinear}.